mouseless/learn-nuxt/migrations.md

 - [ ] upgrade vue-router: "4.4.2"
 ```

+> :info:
+>
+> Node version 22.6 is used to test with given packages

 ### `/` is no longer prerendered

 With Nuxt@3.12.0 `/` is removed from prerendered routes.
 Add `/` to